Canjie-Luo/Text-Image-Augmentation/README.md

 A tool for scene text data augmentation.
 We provide the tool to avoid overfitting and gain robustness of models.

-We are now focusing on the shape of cropped scene text.
+We are now focusing on the shape of the cropped scene text.
 The next version for both detection and recognition tasks will be released soon.

 ## Requirements